vo-borodin/bor-tube/README.md

-The test application on Teradata Covalent + Angular Material deployed on Heroku
+The test application on Teradata Covalent + Angular Material